-ArticleIn this article, digital forensic expert, Matt Peterson discusses an overview of location data from several types of digital devices.
-Location data can provide valuable quantifiable facts regarding incidents involving motor vehicles, bicycles, watercraft, and pedestrians.
+ArticleIn this article, the digital forensic experts at Robson Forensic provide an overview of location data from several types of digital devices.
+Location data can provide valuable, quantifiable facts regarding incidents involving motor vehicles, bicycles, watercraft, and pedestrians.

 The advent of Global Navigation Satellite Systems (GNSS), such as the Global Positioning System (GPS), GLONASS, and Galileo, has created an extensive digital record of our locations, activities, and communications.
 The use of these data has potential far reaching implications toward the resolution of civil and criminal lawsuits, but must be approached cautiously to avoid misinterpretation of the myriad of available (and sometimes conflicting) datasets.